lizzybrooks/rotaryX/README.md

 In future versions, I'm hoping to add a sensor, so it rings when someone approaches, and to connect to the internet, so that it can react to various API data (ring as you receive a tweet, etc.).

 Enjoy the tool/toy, and thanks for any ideas, feedback, comments, whatever.
 I am a beginner coder, and this is my first contribution to GitHub.
-(Yay).
+(Yay)